ianmackenzie/elm-geometry-test/README.md

 This package contains some helpful utilities for testing code that uses [`elm-geometry`](https://package.elm-lang.org/packages/ianmackenzie/elm-geometry/latest/).
-This includes both [`Fuzzer`](https://package.elm-lang.org/packages/elm-explorations/test/latest/Fuzz)s for generating random geometric values, and functions for constructing [`Expectation`](https://package.elm-lang.org/packages/elm-explorations/test/latest/Expect)s that compare geometric values to within a small tolerance (to allow for numerical roundoff).
+This includes both random generators for test input values, and functions for constructing [`Expectation`](https://package.elm-lang.org/packages/elm-explorations/test/latest/Expect)s that compare geometric values to within a small tolerance (to allow for numerical roundoff).